SeedLearn

 - expert-validated identifications

-These data provide a unique foundation for developing and evaluating AI models in real-world ecological settings.
+These data provide a strong foundation for developing and evaluating AI models in real-world ecological settings, and they serve as the first stage of a broader identification framework.

 Current Progress